The Science Behind How Toxic Relationships Affect Mental Health

-According to this study, those who were in negative relationships were at greater risk of developing heart problems, including dying from heart attacks and strokes, than those whose close relationships were not negative.
+According to this study, those who were in toxic relationships were at greater risk of developing heart problems, including dying from heart attacks and strokes, than those whose close relationships were not negative.
 Humans have adapted (2) something called conserved transcriptional response to adversity (CTRA), and a type of gene expression that’s associated with inflammation and low immunity.
 If you were being chased by a predator, CTRA allows for some helpful short-term benefits, such as increased healing, physical recovery, and the increased likelihood of survival.

 ARTICLE CONTINUES BELOW

+So what are toxic relationships?
 Most people know when their relationship with someone is not positive, but for some, the toxicity can be so pervasive that it begins to feel normal.
 Everyone has good days and bad days and all relationships go through hard times, but this quiz can help you figure out whether your relationship is truly toxic.

-Toxic Relationship Quiz
+Toxic Relationships Quiz

 When you are with the person, or after you are with the person, do you feel any of the following most of the time (or more than half of the time?:

 - Like you are always giving without getting anything back, or the other person is always taking without giving back to you.